mctools/ncrystal/docs/ncmat_doc.md

 format itself, and that different versions of NCrystal might choose to do slightly different things with the same input file - ideally because newer versions of the code will introduce improved modelling capabilities, but also because bugs might get fixed (usually) or introduced (hopefully rarely).
-Currently the two versions of the format are *NCMAT v1* which is supported by all NCrystal releases, and *NCMAT v2* which can be read with NCrystal releases 2.0.0 and beyond.
+Currently the three versions of the format are *NCMAT v1* which is supported by all NCrystal releases, *NCMAT v2* which can be read with NCrystal releases 2.0.0 and beyond, and *NCMAT v3* which can be read with NCrystal releases 2.1.0 and beyond.

 # The NCMAT v1 format #

-The *NCMAT v1* format is the original supported format, in which crystal unit cells are defined in @CELL, @SPACEGROUP and @ATOMPOSITIONS sections, while a
+The *NCMAT v1* format is the original supported format, in which crystal unit cells are defined in @CELL, @SPACEGROUP, and @ATOMPOSITIONS sections, while a
-@DEBYETEMPERATURE section must provide global or per-element Debye temperatues.
+@DEBYETEMPERATURE section must provide global or per-element Debye temperatures.

 The publication associated with NCrystal release v1.0.0 describes this format in more detail, including how both elastic and inelastic physics is modelled based